TheoParamelle/TheoParamelle/README.md

 - I’m currently student at [Epitech](https://epitech.eu/fr).
 - I’m currently learning reinforcement learning and how to build an ECS.
 - I enjoy playing Rugby and Football, and playing video games.
-- Fun fact: I once had pizza for 17 days straight.
+- Fun fact: I once had tacos for 7 days straight.

 ## ~Specifications~